 A transitional shared-use trail along the Avon/Ōtākaro River.

-Start: Cambridge Village Green, corner of Barbadoes Street and Cambridge Terrace|
+|Start||Cambridge Village Green, corner of Barbadoes Street and Cambridge Terrace|

 This shared-use trail is a transitional walking and biking track along the Avon/Ōtākaro River.
 While the future of the area is still being decided, take the opportunity to explore parts of the Red Zone on this trail.

 The trail is not a dedicated recreation track.
-It's a mix of shingle, normal roads, and closed roads unrepaired since the earthquakes, which have been utilised to create a trail from the city centre out to New Brighton.
+It's a mix of shingle, sealed and closed roads unrepaired since the earthquakes, which have been used to create a trail from the city centre out to New Brighton.

-Along the route, the Avon Ōtākaro Network has installed story boards to tell the tale of how the environment and the community have been affected by the earthquakes.
+Along the route, the Avon Ōtākaro Network has installed storyboards to tell the tale of how the environment and the community have been affected by the earthquakes.